wqeqwqeq/AgenticAIProject/README.md

 # Agentic AI Project Collection

 This repository contains 5 diverse Python projects showcasing different aspects of automation, web scraping, data processing, and computer vision.
-Each project demonstrates practical applications of AI and automation technologies.
+Each project demonstrates practical applications of AI and automation technologies. **All projects are written by AI using cursor**

 ## 📋 Projects Overview